 Further information on the PBO may be found at: http://www.pbo-dpb.gc.ca/en/

-The Committee also studies Main Estimates, which outline the financial resources required by the departments and agencies under the Committee’s mandate for the coming fiscal year.
-The Committee has recently studied the Main Estimates for Employment and Social Development Canada, as well as the Canada Industrial Relations Board, the Canada Mortgage and Housing Corporation, the Canadian Centre for Occupational Health and Safety, and the National Capital Commission.
+The committee also regularly studies Main Estimates, which outline the financial resources required by the departments and agencies under the committee’s mandate for the coming fiscal year.

 Each year since 1992, according to the Centennial Flame Research Award Act, the House of Commons’ Standing Committee on Human Resources, Skills and Social Development and the Status of Persons with Disabilities grants the Centennial Flame Research Award.
 This Award is offered to a person with a disability to enable him or her to conduct research and prepare a report on the contribution of one or more Canadians with disabilities to the public life of Canada or the activities of Parliament.
 The award is composed of money collected from the fountain, plus any private and corporate donations made to the Centennial Flame Research Award Fund.

 For all questions about the Centennial Flame Research Award, please contact the clerk of the committee at 613-996-1542 or by email at HUMA@parl.gc.ca.